What Is A Storyboard

 Download Our Free Storyboard Template

-You can save hundreds or thousands of dollars off your animated video production budget if you create the storyboard yourself.
+When you hire Video Igniter to make video animations, you can save hundreds or thousands of dollars off your animated video production budget if you create the storyboard yourself.
 You don’t need any artistic ability to create one.
 All you need to be able to do is brainstorm ideas for the visuals to correspond with each part of your script and then create simple instructions for the illustrators and animators so they understand what you want them to create.
 Download our free storyboard PDF template here.

 What does a storyboard look like for an animated video?